purplesyringa/computercraft-programs/storage/README.md

 2. `new_inventory` may not be equal to the actual inventory as seen by the client if a user changes the client's inventory concurrently.
 This is only an issue if you expect the client's inventory to be interacted with by anyone except the client.

 3. Pulling from other clients' previews is an edge case.
 First, the server never pulls from previews for previews, so in that case you can get a smaller `count` even if `count` is within the number of items in the storage.
-Second, pulling from previews is not immediate: the server merely pulls the previews into *the storage*, but not into *the active client*, since that would take more time than expected.
-This condition is signaled by `needs_retry`: if it's `true`, some items in the goal were scheduled to be satisfied by a preview and the request needs to be retried (with new `current_inventory`) to be completed.
+Second, pulling from previews can fail if the clients the storage tried to pull items from are disconnected or a player took items away concurrently.
+This condition is signaled by `needs_retry`: if it's `true`, the server realized its information about previews is outdated and the request needs to be retried (with new `current_inventory`) to be completed.
 This design allows `goal_inventory` to be updated on the second invocation if goals change, making event-driven UI more responsive.

 #### Timeout handling